 Unlike operators that produce oil and gas, the operators of underground gas storage wells are assessed in accordance with Public Resources Code section 3403.5.
 Operators that were assessed in accordance with Public Resources Code section 3403.5 for calendar year 2021 report in the second reporting category.
-Typically, underground gas storage operations use old oil and gas fields for gas storage reservoirs.
-These older wells are used to transmit the gas to and from the storage reservoir.
-Given the age of the wells, many of the wells will no longer be useable in the next 10 to 20 years.
-Given the risks associated with these wells and the potentially short time that these wells will continue to be useable, it is important to have an accurate report of the operators' total liabilities by the deadline for category two.
+Because these operators are generally assumed to be at less risk of deserting their wells, they have been placed into reporting category two.
 In addition, by grouping operators based upon the calendar year 2021 assessment, operators are fixed in a reporting category.
 Doing so allows the operator's initial filing period to be set and sets the schedule for filing updated reports every five years thereafter.
 If CalGEM were to allow operators to change groups based on subsequent assessments, the operator might escape having to do an updated report for more than five years, which is inconsistent with the requirements of Public Resources Code section 3205.7.